-Any drug conviction and even drug use has potentially serious consequences for a person's immigration status.
-If you have a felony drug conviction on record, you are considered deportable under U.S. immigration law.
+For a foreign national in the United States, any drug conviction and even drug use has potentially serious immigration and other legal consequences.
+In fact, if you have a felony drug conviction on record, you are considered removable or deportable under U.S. immigration law.
 (See Section 237 of the Immigration and Nationality Act (I.N.A.).)

-If you have already become a lawful permanent resident (have a green card), you are likely to lose that status and be removed (deported) from the United States.
+If you have already become a lawful permanent resident (you have a green card), you are likely to lose that status and be removed (deported) to your home country (or in rare situations, a third country).
 If you are not currently a lawful permanent resident, but are an intending immigrant, your visa or other request for immigration benefits will be denied.
-In either case, if you are in the U.S., the Department of Homeland Security (DHS) is likely initiate removal proceedings and possibly deport you.
+And if you are undocumented (not authorized to be in the United States), a crime on record will almost guarantee you'll be detained and then deported.

 Typically, someone who faces deportation or refusal of an immigrant visa for a crime has the possibility of applying for a waiver of inadmissibility.
 A waiver forgives the crime (for immigration purposes) and allows the person to remain in, gain entry to, or return to the United States.

-However, the U.S. government has greatly restricted any relief for drug crimes.
-With the exception of a single drug offense involving possession of 30 grams or less of marijuana (for one's own, personal use), drug crimes cannot be waived.
+However, the U.S. government has greatly restricted the possibilities of obtaining immigration relief for drug crimes.
+With the exception of a single drug offense involving possession of 30 grams or less of marijuana (for one’s own, personal use), drug crimes cannot be waived.

 Another, less commonly applicable exception is for a person whose conviction was the result of a guilty and no-contest plea before April 1, 1997 as the result of a plea agreement.

-If you already have a green card, you might be eligible for a form of relief called cancellation of removal, providing your conviction did not involve an element of drug trafficking (sale), which is an aggravated felony.
-Just like its name implies, this would mean that you could keep your residence status and not be deported.
+If you already have a green card, you might be eligible for a form of relief called "cancellation of removal," provided your conviction did not involve an element of drug trafficking (sale), which is considered to be an aggravated felony.
+Just like its name implies obtaining a "cancellation" grant would mean you could keep your U.S. permanent residence status and not be deported.

 To qualify for cancellation of removal, you must establish at a hearing in immigration court that:

-As the above reflects, you must have had immigrant status, that is your green card=holder status, for at least five years to be eligible for cancellation of removal.
-You also must have been in the U.S. for at least seven years (in any lawful status) before you committed the offense that resulted your receiving a notice to appear before an immigration judge.
+As the above reflects, you must have had immigrant status, that is held green card-holder status, for at least five years to be eligible for cancellation of removal.
+You also must have been in the United States for at least seven years (in any lawful status) before you committed the offense that resulted your receiving a notice to appear before an immigration judge.
 For example, consider these hypothetical events:

-In addition to meeting the criteria for cancellation of removal, the relief is completely discretionary.
+In addition to meeting the criteria for cancellation of removal, a grant of relief is completely discretionary; the very opposite of a legal right.
 You will be at the mercy of the immigration judge.
-A judge who decides that you do not deserve to stay in the U.S. will issue an order of removal.
+If the judge decides that you do not deserve to stay in the United States, the judge will issue an order of removal, and you will have trouble finding any grounds upon which to appeal the decision.

-You would have the right to appeal an immigration judge's decision on either of the following grounds:
+You would have the right to appeal an immigration judge (IJ)’s decision on either of the following grounds:

 If you are not a U.S. citizen, overcoming any drug crime to retain immigrant status is no easy task.
 Do not attempt to evaluate your eligibility based solely on the information above.
 Even if you meet the basic criteria, you must still convince an immigration judge that allowing you to stay a resident is not contrary to the welfare of the U.S. public and that you deserve to retain your status.
 You are strongly urged to consult an experienced immigration attorney to discuss your situation.
 Doing so will optimize the chance of success.